Signaling (telecommunications): Compelled signaling

-Compelled signaling refers to signaling where the receipt of each signal from an originating register needs to be explicitly acknowledged before the next signal is able to be sent.
+Compelled signaling refers to signaling where the receipt of each signal from an originating register needs to be explicitly acknowledged before the next signal can be sent.

-Most forms of R2 register signaling are compelled (see R2 signaling), while R1 multi-frequency signaling is not.
+Most forms of R2 register signaling are compelled, while R1 multi-frequency signaling is not.

 The term is only relevant in the case of signaling systems that use discrete signals (e.g. a combination of tones to denote one digit), as opposed to signaling systems which are message-oriented (such as SS7 and ISDN Q.931) where each message is able to convey multiple items of formation (e.g. multiple digits of the called telephone number).

 Subscriber versus trunk signaling

 Subscriber signaling refers to the signaling between the telephone and the telephone exchange.
 Trunk signaling is the signaling between exchanges.

 Examples

 Every signaling system can be characterized along each of the above axes of classification.
 A few examples: